 The Catholic Church plays an important role in Ugandan life not only for the large number of adherents, but also as a provider of educational and health services.
 Church affairs are covered in secular newspapers to a degree that would surprise most Catholics from elsewhere in the world.

 Uganda is an ethnically pluralistic country, still struggling to unite diverse peoples — 30 ethnic groups in all, with a variety of languages, cultural practices, traditions and historic forms of governance.
 Uganda has a market-style economy and a strong small-scale entrepreneurial culture, but is still a primarily rural country, with its population concentrated in the southern parts of the country.
 Several brutal regimes ruled for much of Uganda’s post-colonial period.
 The current government, while bringing stability and moderate economic growth following the chaos and civil conflict of the 1970s and ’80s, is also marred by systemic corruption that frustrates many ordinary Ugandans.
-President Museveni, now in his fourth term, is known for harassing opposition figures and for silencing dissent.
+President Museveni, who began a sixth term of office in 2021, is known for harassing opposition figures and for silencing dissent.

 Humility and respect are highly valued in Ugandan culture; Ugandans often smile and are very quick to laugh and joke while aggressive behavior is unusual and frowned upon.
 Politeness is the way to get anything done.
 In the central region especially, Ugandans have a sense of hierarchy and deference to those above them.
 In the Buganda kingdom of Kampala, women and children often kneel to honor a visitor or other person of higher rank than them.